asift91/Manual_Migration/option1.md

     - Autoscaling of VM Instances depends on [CPU utilization.](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/autoscale-overview).
     - While scaling up an instance a VM is deployed and a shell script is executed to install the Moodle prerequisites and setting up cron jobs.
     - VM instances have Private IP.
-    - For connecting to VMs on ScaleSet with private IP, follow the steps written in the [document](https://github.com/asift91/Manual_Migration/blob/master/vpngateway.md).
+    - For connecting to VMs on Scaleset with private IP, follow the steps written in the [document](https://github.com/asift91/Manual_Migration/blob/master/vpngateway.md).

 </details>